Tisbury, Wiltshire: Planned housing

 In 2021, Tisbury Community Homes submitted outline plans for a development called Station Works, with 86 homes and a care home with up to 40 beds, on an industrial site adjacent to the railway line.
 The development would increase the village's population by 12%.
 Part of the site would be safeguarded for any future rail improvements, and businesses on the site would have to close with a loss of about 50 jobs.
 The Environment Agency objected to the development because of the potential increased risk of flooding.
 Tisbury Parish Council voted to object to the Station Works planning application in December 2021, and the Southern Area Planning Committee of Wiltshire Council refused the planning application.
 In March 2023, crowd-funding organised by Tisbury residents raised over £15,000 for potential legal costs to challenge the development.
 In June 2023, the Planning Inspectorate dismissed the developer's appeal against the planning refusal.

 Film locations

 Scenes of the fictional Locksley Castle for the 1991 film Robin Hood: Prince of Thieves were shot at Old Wardour Castle.
 Fonthill Lake was used for riverside scenes in the 2000 film Chocolat, starring Juliette Binoche and Johnny Depp.

 Some scenes in the 2009 film Morris: A Life with Bells On were filmed in Tisbury, including at the Tisbury Sports Centre.
 Other scenes were filmed at the Compasses Inn nearby at Lower Chicksgrove.

-Community events

-Every year in September, a carnival procession takes place down the main High Street of Tisbury, accompanied by live music, food, and entertainment.